geriskenderi/EXO-LSTM/README.md

 # Statistical forecasting with exogenous factors using Long Short-Term Memory machines:
-Repository with the code created during my M.Sc. thesis research
+Code developed during my M.Sc. thesis research, containing the data-driven framework on temporal and weather encodings for the LSTM architecture, known as EXO-LSTM.

 ## Table of contents
 - [Statistical forecasting with exogenous factors using Long Short-Term Memory machines:](#statistical-forecasting-with-exogenous-factors-using-long-short-term-memory-machines)